-During a DUI investigation, an officer will normally request that the driver take a breath, blood, or urine test to determine the amount of drugs or alcohol in the driver's system.
+During a DUI (driving under the influence) investigation, an officer will normally request that the driver take a breath, blood, or urine test to determine the amount of drugs or alcohol in the driver's system.
 The results can be used by the prosecutor to prove a DUI in court.

 Wyoming's "implied consent" law states that any person who operates a vehicle on a Wyoming highway is deemed to have given consent to a breath, blood, or urine test.
 However, a driver is required to submit to testing only if lawfully arrested for driving under the influence.